FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/02FieldEncoding.md

 Field metadata, part of a message schema, describes a field to application developers.
 Elements of field metadata are:

--   Field ID, also known as FIX tag, is a unique identifier of a field for semantic purposes.
+-   Field ID, also known as FIX tag number, is a unique identifier of a field for semantic purposes.
 For example, tag 55 identifies the Symbol field of an instrument.